amirmo99/Hearthstone/README.md

 # Hearthstone Single Player
-This game is the result of a project which was accomplished during the course Avanced Programming.
+This game is the result of a project which was accomplished during the course Advanced Programming.
 I used Gradle building tool and Intellij Community Edition software to write this game.
 It is based on a similar game named Hearthstone which is available on Google Play and App Store.
 In order to play you must
 1. Clone this folder